thierrygosselin/radiator/README.md

 **Step 1 Quality** Ask yourself these questions:

--   DNA quality, libraries quality, sequencing lanes quality ?
+-   Quality of : DNA, libraries and sequencing lanes ?
--   Please stop thinking in terms of quantity (e.g. millions of reads returned), and start thinking about actual quality of your new data.
+-   Please, stop thinking in terms of quantity (e.g. millions of reads returned), and prioritize and think more about the actual quality of your new data.
--   Use quality metrics inside available software (e.g. fastqc)
+-   Read about the quality metrics used in available software (e.g. fastqc)

 **Step 2 *de novo* assembly and genotyping**

--   This is conducted outside radiator
+-   This part is conducted outside radiator (e.g. using [STACKS](http://catchenlab.life.illinois.edu/stacks/) inside R with the package [stackr](https://github.com/thierrygosselin/stackr))
--   Integrated software pipelines include: [STACKS](http://catchenlab.life.illinois.edu/stacks/), [pyRAD](http://dereneaton.com/software/), [dDocent](https://ddocent.wordpress.com), [AftrRAD](http://u.osu.edu/sovic.1/downloads/).
+-   Software pipelines include: [STACKS](http://catchenlab.life.illinois.edu/stacks/), [pyRAD](http://dereneaton.com/software/), [dDocent](https://ddocent.wordpress.com), [AftrRAD](http://u.osu.edu/sovic.1/downloads/).
 If you want to develop your own pipeline, there are a multitude of approaches, good luck.

-**Step 3 Outliers**

--   Remove replicates (I hope you have some).
--   Remove *de novo* assembly artifact, by creating blacklist of genotypes or whitelist of markers:
-    -   individuals with more than 2 alleles (use `summary_haplotypes`)
-    -   outlier markers with extreme number of SNP/read or haplotype (use `filter_snp_number`)
--   Remove potential duplicated samples that went off your radar, try `detect_duplicate_genomes`.
--   Highlight outliers individual's heterozygosity that might represent mixed samples with `detect_mixed_individuals`.
--   The metric you're using: a *de novo* artefact or a reliable signal of biological polymorphism?
--   Should the statistic you are interested in be consistent throughout the read ?
--   Will you consider haplotype or snp level statistics?
--   The consistensies of SNPs statistics among haplotype can be throughly tested by using `snp.ld` argument in several radiator functions.
--   Any other outliers with different individual's or markers metrics (reads/sample, etc) ?
+-   At the end of the pipeline, use liberal filter thresholds the go in radiator and do the heavy lifting.

-**Step 4 Pattern of missingness**
+**Step 3 Pattern of missingness**

--   Use `grur::missing_visualization` with/without your new blacklists (e.g. of genotypes, individuals) and with/without whitelist of markers to examine patterns of missingness in you dataset before more extensive filtering (there is a vignette for this step)
+-   `grur::missing_visualization`: I really like running this function after modifying my RAD data, to make sure bias were not introduce.
 -   The trick here is to use the `strata` argument to find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, etc).
 -   Do you see a trend between your missing pattern and reads/samples ?
 Heterozygosity?
 -   Do you need more sequencing?
 Do you have to re-run some lanes?
+-   Usually for this first run I only use the blacklists of ID and markers to start filtering with individuals and markers that won't drag down the polymorphism discovery.
+I re-introduce individuals at the end of the pipeline and re-run `grur::missing_visualization` to see what the new analysis reveal.

+**Step 4 Outliers**

+-   Remove replicates (I hope you have some).
+-   Remove *de novo* assembly artifact:
+    -   run `summary_haplotypes` to automatically generate blacklist of genotypes and whitelist of markers.
+The function will highlight individuals and locus with more than 2 alleles (outlier individuals and markers).
+    -   run `filter_snp_number`, function will highlight outlier locus/reads with extreme number of SNP/read or haplotypethe
+-   Remove potential duplicated samples that went off your radar with `detect_duplicate_genomes`.
+-   Remove mixed samples or pooled samples that creates outliers individual's heterozygosity with the function `detect_mixed_individuals`.

+**Step 5 Pattern of missingness**

+-   Re-run `grur::missing_visualization` with/without your new blacklists (e.g. of genotypes, individuals) and with/without whitelist of markers to examine patterns of missingness in you dataset before more extensive filtering (there is a vignette for this step)
+-   The trick here is to use the `strata` argument to find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, etc).
+-   Do you see a trend between your missing pattern and reads/samples ?
+Heterozygosity?

+**Step 6: Metrics and statistics, some thoughts** \* Metrics: what you're observing so far is it *de novo* artefact or a reliable signal of biological polymorphism? \* Statistics: are you going to use haplotype or snp level statistics?
+Should the statistic you are interested in be consistent throughout the read ? \* Use `snp.ld` argument in several of radiator functions to throughly test the consistensies of SNPs statistics among haplotype.

-**Step 5-6 Coverage and Genotype Likelihood**
+**Step 7 Coverage and Genotype Likelihood**

 -   Coverage is an individual metric.
 With most software you'll find allele and genotype coverage info.
 -   Genotype likelihood is usually a metric based on coverage of the different genotypes found in all of your data.
+Since it's v.1.45, STACKS no longer output the useful GL metric inside the VCF.
+It was using only one number to qualify the genotype, while most other pipelline using GL/PL are using 3 numbers for homozygous REF, heterozygous and homozygous ALT genotypes.
 -   Good allele coverage is required for reliable genotypes.
 -   Reliable genotypes is required for reliable downstream summary statistics.
--   Explore filtering options in `filter_coverage` and `filter_genotype_likelihood`.
+-   If your data allows it (you have coverage and/or genotype likelihood metrics), explore filtering options in `filter_coverage` and `filter_genotype_likelihood`.

-**Step 7 Prop.
+**Step 8 Prop.
 Genotyped**

--   Do you have enough individuals in each sampling sites (`filter_individual`) and enough putative populations (`filter_population`) for each markers ?
+-   Use the functions `filter_individual` and `filter_population` to explore if you have enough individuals and enough putative populations for markers filtering.
 -   Use blacklist of individuals with different thresholds.
 -   Keep different whitelist of markers.
 -   Use `common.markers` argument inside most of radiator functions to test the impact of vetting loci based on shared markers.
+This can be use strategically for Fst calculations.
 -   Use imputation methods provided by radiator (inside `tidy_genomic_data` or `genomic_converter`, as a separate module: `radiator_imputations_module`) to assess the impact of lowering or increasing threshold that impact missing data.

-**Step 8 HET, Fis, HWE**
+**Step 9 HET, Fis, HWE**

 -   Overall and/or per populations hwe, heterozygosity and Fis statistics can highlight: *de novo* assembly problems (oversplitting/undermerging), genotyping problems or biological problems.
 -   These filters allows to test rapidly if departure from realistic expectations are a problem for downstream analysis ?
 -   Choose your threshold wisely and test impact on pipeline.
 -   Use `filter_het`, `filter_fis`, `filter_hwe` and look again at the individual's heterozygosity (`detect_mixed_individuals`) for outliers.
+-   Hardy-Weinberg Equilibrium: this analysis as [several underlying assumptions](https://en.wikipedia.org/wiki/Hardy–Weinberg_principle).
+Please do not conduct analysis with sampling sites.
+Note: most natural populations are violating one or more of the assumptions.

-**Step 9 MAF**
+**Step 10 MAF**

 -   Remove artifactual and uninformative markers.
 -   Use MAF arguments inside several of radiator functions to tailor MAF to your analysis tolerance to minor allelel frequencies.
 -   There is also a separate filter in radiator: `filter_maf`
+-   I usually run the filter to explore and understand the impact of the different thresholds on the data.
+Then use different ones inside the different functions of radiator.

-**Step 10 Pattern of missingness, again**
+**Step 11 Pattern of missingness, yes... again!**

--   Use `grur::missing_visualization` with your new blacklists (e.g. of genotypes, individuals) and with your whitelist of markers to examine patterns of missingness in your dataset after filtering (there is a vignette for this step)
+-   Use `grur::missing_visualization` with your latest blacklists (e.g. of genotypes, individuals) and with your latest whitelist of markers to examine patterns of missingness in your dataset after filtering.
--   The trick here is to use the `strata` argument to find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, etc).
--   Do you see a trend between your missing pattern and reads/samples ?
-Heterozygosity?
+-   Hopefully, you will have remove all the bias with the filters.